wojtek-rz/wojtek-rz.github.io/content/post/ensemble-ai/index.md

 ### The solution from the technical details

 First we created the baseline solution - to check that if the system will work and to create better solutions on top of that.
-The baseline solution was to calculate all the losses of the **validation data set we were given** and simply create a threshold for each data point.
+The baseline solution was to calculate all the losses of the **validation data set we were given** and simply create a threshold for all samples.
 If the loss from the data point is above the threshold, then that sample was not part of the training process.
 (*Disclaimer: in this task we had to output the probability on a scale from 0 to 1, but that's just one step before classification.
 I will use the threshold analogy because I think it is more intuitive*).

-As a result of this discussion, we didn't implement this basic solution, but aimed for something bigger.
+After fierce discussion, we decided to don't implement this basic solution, but aimed for something bigger from the start.
 One threshold for all data points may not be the best idea because some samples are easier to train and some harder.
 Perhaps the thresholds should be separate for each class?
 The model we were given classified the image into one of the 44 classes.
 With 13,000 test samples, there should be enough samples for each of the 44 classes to learn distributions for each class.
 This "baseline" solution was one of the best for about 10 hours.

 The second approach is to create a threshold **per sample**.
 But since we only have one target model, we get a loss for each image - and we don't know the true class (1 - in training, 0 - out of training).
 The solution was to use **shadow models**.
 These models have the same architecture as the original and the training process should be similar.
 We trained the 250 models on the classification dataset (the dataset we were supposed to classify) and the dataset we know the target model was trained on.
 But each model was trained on a random half of the classification dataset, so for each data point we had about 125 models where that data point was part of the training process.